IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+11/3/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Gave Arduino annoying.js talk at FullStack LA
+  - complete ex16 in Learn Ruby the Hard Way
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - complete ex17, 18 and 19
+  - prepare for and conduct phone interview
+  - redo resume for off-the-wall recruiter call
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I might have to disappoint that recruiter.
+Could be interesting though...
+As for the exercises, 3 is a little much to get done in a day, but it's possible.
+I have the maker faire the next two days, so time/energy will be very limited after today.

 11/2/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Went to lunch.js